 ALMIRANTE (135') One of the older wrecks off the coast of Miami, this 200' steel refrigerated freighter was scuttled in 1974 after her owners abandoned her on the Miami River.
 Prior to her sinking, the City of Miami removed her superstructure for scrap and towed her out to sea for one last time.
 She sits upright with her stern twisted to port thanks to Hurricane Andrew in 1992.
 Since then, sea life has re-inhabited this vessel making it a great site once again.
 There are many areas of twisted metal which are great for exploration.
 Red gorgonians, goliath groupers, and many other varieties of pelagic life call this ship home.

-ANDRO (100') Sunk in 1985, she was a luxury yacht that was converted to a patrol boat for World War II and was used to chase submarines.
-After the war, she served as a freighter along the Atlantic coast and was eventually seized by Customs for transporting illegal drugs and was scuttled.
-The ship settled upright in the sand and with a 38’ profile there is plenty to explore at a range of depths.
+ANDRO (100') This 160’ luxury yacht built in 1926 and was used by it’s amateur marine biologist owner, Harry P. Bingham, for expeditions to the Pacific coast of Central America and the Gulf of California to facilitate deep-sea trawling and research; a taxidermist’s room and laboratory were located on the main deck.
+Her last expeditions to the Bahamas and Bermuda ended in 1927.
+The vast collection of 3000+ specimens, 200 of which were previously unknown, were donated to Yale University.
+Later in life, she was converted to a patrol boat for World War II to be used to chase submarines.
+After the war, she served as a freighter along the Atlantic coast and was eventually seized by Customs for transporting 15 tons of marijuana.
+Scuttled in 1985, the once proud yacht now sits in the sand with her bow on her starboard side.
+With a 38’ profile there is plenty to explore at a range of depths.
 The ship has twin propellers, two smokestacks and a large wheelhouse still intact.
 Hurricane Andrew broke the ship into three sections and exposed the engine block.
 This has made the wreck more varied and interesting to explore.
 This is a great wreck for underwater photographers.

 ARMY TANKS (45’) In 1994 the Department of Environmental Resource Management (DERM) placed two M60 Army Tanks and 1060 tons of limerock boulders.
 The result is an area prolific with life.
 Lobsters are abundant both on the tanks and within the boulders where they can easily hide from their predators.
 Although the tanks have only been underwater for a short period of time, they look as if they have been here since the last World War.
 They have an incredible amount of growth, including spiny oysters, sponges and both a variety of hard and soft corals.